 Village Administrator Matt Fritz said the decommission portion of the project will not affect the annexation.

-Village welcomes new comprehensive plan
+Village welcomes new

 The board also adopted a new, 20-year comprehensive plan for the village.